 So for planning your family photo session, aim for times outside of that window.
 The bonus for you is that you can often get some amazing colors into your outdoor photos — the leaves changing on the trees, or the quiet cleanness of freshly fallen snow.

-DIY Family Photo Session Tips
+DIY Family Photo Shoot Tips From The Pros

 If you’re planning to take your own family photos, there are some things you can do to make sure you get the best possible result.
 Here are some tips from the pros to help you get a gallery wall-worthy family photo.

-Assign a Leader
+Assign A Leader

-If you’ve ever had to plan a family event knows that organizing a group of people (especially ones you’re related to) comes with its own unique challenges.
+Anyone who’s ever had to plan a family event knows that organizing a group of people (especially ones you’re related to) comes with its own unique challenges.
 Everyone has an opinion (even when they say they don’t), people have conflicting schedules, and inevitably, everyone starts talking over each other.

 Don’t Look Into the Sun